 If you lose an AirTag for good, Apple has indicated that it is completely useless for anybody who happens upon it.
 Apple will forever lock the device unless it is found by its original owner.

-These are the lowest prices we've seen on Apple AirTags since they launched in 2021.
+This is a great deal on Apple AirTags.
 It's such a good deal, in fact, that we bet it won't last long.

 Don't wait to grab a four-pack of Apple AirTags for $89 if you're in the market.